OktaySavdi/Openshift/Downloading Files from a Container/readme.md

-## Downloading Files from a Container
+## Downloading Files from a Container in Openshift

 To create a dummy application for this purpose run the command:
 ```ruby